Amith-143/Machine_Learning_Lab/README.md

 - Understand fundamental statistical concepts
 - Perform exploratory data analysis using statistics and visualizations
 - Interpret distributions, correlations, and statistical tests
+- Understand regression and prediction problems
+- Build and evaluate Linear Regression models
+- Understand Polynomial Regression and model complexity
+- Recognize underfitting and overfitting
+- Learn regularization techniques such as Ridge, Lasso, and Elastic Net
+- Understand Cross-Validation and model selection
+- Understand Gradient Descent and how regression works internally
+- Learn how to check Linear Regression assumptions
 - Understand how statistical analysis supports machine learning decisions
 - Keep a portfolio of my completed learning work

 ## Future Updates

 New completed Colab notebooks will be added each week as I continue learning.
-Future notes may cover additional Python, data analysis, visualization, machine learning, or related topics.
+Future notes may cover additional Python, data analysis, visualization, machine learning, deep learning, or related topics.

 ## How to Use This Repository